Our Visit to the National Theater of Costa Rica

 Since we are both interested in art, architecture and history we felt that it was well worth the time and money as well as a good value.

-So it’s not immediately clear where the ticket booth is located and it’s not in the most obvious location, in the lobby, but rather is located around to the left side of the building.
-Look for the ‘Boletaria’ sign as you approach the building.
-Once you have your ticket, you need to go to the lobby and check in for your tour.
-At the far right hand corner as you come in there is a wee little desk, you check-in and they give you a qr sticker to put on your chest.
-The gathering process is a little chaotic because it’s a big lobby with a lot of activity.
-Easier, perhaps, in our case because we spotted the obvious Americans and once we got involved in conversation more English speakers joined us so the group was pretty much gathered when the tour guide came to collect us.
+Once you have your ticket, you need to go to the lobby about 15 minutes before your scheduled tour and check in for your tour; at the far right hand corner as you come in there is a wee little desk, you check-in and they give you a qr sticker to put on your chest.
+The gathering process is a little chaotic because it’s a big lobby with a lot of people (both for the tour and just visiting the lobby, plus people coming in and out of the Alma De Café.

 For those with limited time

-For those with limited time or interest in the actual interior of the theater, you can explore the impressive lobby and grounds for free.
+For those with limited time or no interest in the actual interior of the theater, you can explore the impressive lobby and grounds for free.
 We suggest allocating around twenty minutes for a self-guided tour of the grounds and the lobby.
 The guided interior tour took about 45 minutes on top of the time we spent wandering on our own.

 For a more comprehensive look at what you’ll see on the tour, check out our video of the experience on YouTube